cotarr/irc-hybrid-client-dev-tools/bruno/README.md

 The legacy postman collections can be found in the "postman/" folder in commit ca1bec034ca2500251bd67387d94c650b3620db1 from 2023-07-17.

-The legacy ThunderClient collections (vscode extension) can be found in then "thunderclient/" folder in commit 866fb05e88af042d72bcc9156263538d8ba86b70 from 2024-12-10.
+The legacy ThunderClient collections (vscode extension) can be found in then "thunderclient/" folder in commit 4521f164eb84767447eaa5566b8ca6209f53b966 for version v2.0.23 from 2025-01-22